πŸš€ New: PostEverywhere MCP β€” schedule from Claude Code, Cursor, Codex & more β†’πŸš€ PostEverywhere MCP β€” Claude Code, Cursor, Codex β†’

 • Zero native publishing.
 You plan in Notion and then manually copy-paste into your scheduler

-• Databases get unwieldy at scale — teams of 10+ start bumping into sync issues
+• Databases get unwieldy at scale β€” teams of 10+ start bumping into sync issues

 Verdict: Brilliant for planning, useless for publishing.
 If you use Notion, pair it with a dedicated scheduler.
-A lot of our customers plan in Notion and publish via PostEverywhere — the two complement each other well.
+A lot of our customers plan in Notion and publish via PostEverywhere β€” the two complement each other well.

-3. Airtable — Best for Complex Databases
+3. Airtable β€” Best for Complex Databases#

-Price: Free up to 1,000 records, Team at $20/user/mo, Business at $45/user/mo.
+Price (May 2026): Free up to 1,000 records, Team at $20/user/mo (annual), Business at $45/user/mo (annual), Enterprise custom.

 Best for: Larger content teams who need relational databases (think: campaigns linked to assets linked to channels linked to approvals).

 Airtable is Notion's more serious, spreadsheet-flavoured cousin.
 Where Notion feels like a flexible wiki, Airtable feels like a relational database that a human can actually use.
 I've seen publishing teams at media companies run entire editorial calendars out of Airtable with incredible sophistication.
+The 2026 push has been around Cobuilder (their AI app-building tool) and AI-powered automations, which work well for content teams who want to build editorial workflows without engineers.

 Pros:

-• Relational links between tables — connect assets to campaigns to channels
+• Relational links between tables β€” connect assets to campaigns to channels

 • Powerful views: Kanban, calendar, Gantt, gallery